IBM/cloudant-kafka-connector/performance/Performance Report.md

 `CloudantSink PerformanceTest`			|Writes documents from Apache Kafka topics into a Cloudant database|Time, Docs/Sec, Data/Sec `CloudantSourceAndSink PerformanceTest` |Writes documents from a Cloudant database into Apache Kafka topics and subsequently into another Cloudant database (End-to-End Test)|Time, Docs/Sec, Data/Sec

 The performance tests were executed 3 times each.
 The mean was taken from the 3 test runs respectively.
 All tests were executed with the default values listed in the table below.
-For your own individual performance tests, you may adapt the parameters in the test package `com.ibm.cloudant.kafka.performance` or the `test.properties`.
+For your own individual performance tests, you may adapt the parameters in the test package `com.ibm.cloud.cloudant.kafka.performance` or the `test.properties`.

 Parameter 			|Describtion 	|Default Value 			|Performance Impact :-------------------|:--------------------------------------------------------------------------|:-------:|:--: